papermerge/documentation/src/index.rst

 Features Highlights
 -------------------

-* Works with PDFs
+* Works well with PDFs
 * Desktop like user interface
 * Dual panel mode
 * OCR - used to extract text for documents indexing
 * OCRed text overlay (you can download document with OCRed text overlay)
-* Full text search
+* Full text search (supports multiple search engines)
 * Document Versioning
 * Tags - assign colored tags to documents or folders
 * Folders - users can organize documents in folders